ololoepepe/ddos-express/README.md

 Every ```checkInterval``` milliseconds all users are checked.
 The weights are decremented by the ```maxWegight```.
 If user's weight becomes less than or equal to 0, that user is deleted from the map.

-# Example situation.
+# Example situation

 Say ```weight``` is 1, ```maxWeight``` is 10 and ```checkInterval``` is 1000.

 A user makes 35 requests in one second.
-First 10 request passws the module, the other 25 does not.
+First 10 request pass the module, the other 25 do not.
 The weight is 35 for now.
 Then the user stops sending requests.

 After 1 second passes by, the weight is decremented by 10 and becomes 25.
 The user attempts to make one more request, which does not pass.
 The weight becomes 26.